-Our brains are constantly being stimulated by modern technology, causing people to feel distracted, anxious, and unmotivated.
-It seems like we have a fear of boredom in our ultra -stimulating world.
+Modern technology constantly stimulates our brains, causing us to feel distracted, anxious, and unmotivated.
+It seems like we have a fear of boredom in our ultra-stimulating world.
 Do we all need to take a break?
+Do we need a fast from our dopamine addiction?

 Dopamine fasting is a new trend making the rounds on social media.
 From Silicon Valley tech gurus to YouTube influencers, this seems to be an interesting fad.

-Digging a little deeper, the term dopamine fasting was coined and popularized by Dr. Cameron Sepah, a psychiatrist.
+Dr. Cameron Sepah, a psychiatrist, coined and popularized the term ‘dopamine fasting’.
 But his explanation and definition of dopamine fasting seem far removed from some of the ways that people are talking about it on Twitter.
 (Oddly enough – or not! – dopamine fasting doesn’t seem to be trending on Instagram :-)

 For Dr. Sepah, dopamine fasting combines using the principles of cognitive-behavioral therapy (CBT) to combat the impulsive behaviors surrounding technology uses.
 For instance, the iPhone ding announcing a text message has conditioned me to stop whatever I’m doing and grab my phone.